Diseases & Conditions : Non-Traumatic Emergencies

 What is hypothermia?

 Hypothermia is an abnormally low body temperature brought on by staying in cold temperatures for a long period of time.
 This lowered body temperature affects the brain, and a person's ability to think clearly or move well.
 Severe hypothermia can also cause an irregular heartbeat leading to heart failure and death.

 While hypothermia occurs most often in very cold temperatures, even cool temperatures (above 40°F or 4°C) can be dangerous to a person who has become chilled from rain, sweat, or being in cold water for an extended period of time.

 The following people are most at risk for hypothermia:

-Infants and/or toddlers sleeping in cold bedrooms
+Infants and toddlers sleeping in cold bedrooms

-Half of the elderly persons who develop hypothermia die before, or soon after, being found.
+Half of the elderly people who develop hypothermia die before, or soon after, being found.
 However, even young, seemingly strong people, are affected by hypothermia when exposed to the cold for long periods of time.

 What are the symptoms of hypothermia?